 — Lewis Carroll

-I offer an exploration into a world folded back on itself, which operates under its own logic.
+In this series, I offer an exploration into an imaginary world folded back on itself, one which operates under its own logic.
 I use a reflection function in my point-and-shoot camera that allows me to compose the mirrored images in real time.